Website Feedback – Report a bug

 These materials are then ready for manufacturers to make new products.

-As the existing MRF has reached the end of its useful life – this project involves the construction of a new building that will then be fitted out with latest technology sorting equipment.
-The new MRF will be a state-of-the-art-facility with better optical sorting capacity and more capabilities.
+The new MRF is now open and operational.
+The project involved construction of a new building, fitted out with latest technology sorting equipment.
+The new MRF is a state-of-the-art-facility with better optical sorting capacity and more capabilities.
 This means more types of product can be recycled and the quality of the recycled material will improve.

 Resource recovery centre